tatami-inc/tatami/README.md

 ```

 Alternatively, we can use the `FixedOracle` class with an array of row/column indices that are known ahead of time.
-Advanced users can also define their own `Oracle` subclasses to provide dynamic custom predictions, e.g., based on PRNG output.
+Advanced users can also define their own `Oracle` subclasses to generate predictions on the fly.

 ## Comments on other operations